-As trainers, you want to maximize your results, use your budget wisely, and ensure that your learners are safe from cognitive overload while they train.
+As a trainer, you want to maximize your results, use your budget wisely, and ensure that your learners are safe from cognitive overload while they use your materials.
 But how do you do this, while also trying to get as much information across to the learner as possible?

-It is therefore essential to recognize the tell-tale signs of cognitive overload.
+It is essential to recognize the tell-tale signs of cognitive overload.
 These signs include:

 ● Forgetting previously learned information

-Sound like you?
-“We went through this training yesterday, how does nobody remember!?”
+Heard this before? - “We went through this training last week, how come nobody remembers!?”

 ● The inability to apply knowledge learned to a real-world context

-Sound like you?
-“They passed the test in their training every time, but their boss says they keep getting it wrong when they’re on the job”
+Heard this before? - “They passed the tests in their training, but their boss says they keep getting it wrong when they’re on the job”

 ● Failure to make decisions on the job

-When developing training programs, you can dilute the risk of cognitive overload by recognizing these signs and addressing the possible causes before they happen within your program.
+When developing training programs, you can reduce the risk of cognitive overload by recognizing these signs and addressing the possible causes before they happen within your program.

 In many traditional learning and training settings, learners listen to and are shown information and are then expected to apply all their learning in the real world, often without the opportunity to practice or prepare themselves.
 This can lead to cognitive overload as the learner is just not well-equipped enough to apply their learning, which in turn can cause panic and fear of failure.
-It’s important to provide an environment where the learner is able to test their new learning without consequence if they don’t apply them right the first time.
+(Note that this kind of stress in itself will hamper learning, aside from the cognitive overload issue.)
+It’s important to provide an environment where the learner is able to test their new learning without consequence if they don’t apply it right the first time.

 Simulation-based eLearning is a method used to impart real-world knowledge and practical experience to trainees.
-Learners can use their knowledge in a realistic, functional context, to accomplish a task or overcome a common challenge in a safe, risk-free environment, where they can continually develop their confidence.
+Learners can use their knowledge in a realistic, functional context to accomplish a task or overcome a common challenge.
+Furthermore it's a safe, risk-free environment, where they can make mistakes without consequence and continually develop their confidence.
 This increases the value and engagement of the training course.1

-Self-directed learning helps to overcome cognitive overload as learners drive their own learning.
+Self-directed learning helps to overcome cognitive overload because learners can drive their own learning and control the pace, the individual need for repetition, and so on.
 Research has shown that scenario-based eLearning allows for problem-based learning and Cathy Moore, a widely respected authority on scenarios in eLearning, stated:

 “Trying to solve a problem before being taught the solution leads to better learning, even when errors are made in the attempt.”
 (2)

-Scenario-based eLearning helps the learner discover what works, what doesn’t and in the process, they learn - even if some of their attempts result in failure.
-Scenario-based eLearning allows learners to feel empowered and limits the risk of cognitive overload resulting in a positive learning experience.
+Scenario-based eLearning helps the learner discover what works, what doesn’t and, in the process, they learn - even if some of their attempts result in failure.
+Scenario-based eLearning allows learners to feel empowered and limits the risk of cognitive overload, which results in a positive learning experience.

-To summarize, simulation and scenario-based eLearning programs are useful tools in overcoming cognitive overload that every part of a business will benefit from — no more rote learning and memorizing pages of notes or feeling of being overwhelmed.
+To summarize, simulation and scenario-based eLearning programs are useful tools in overcoming cognitive overload that every part of a business will benefit from — no more rote learning and trying to memorize pages of notes or feelings of being overwhelmed.
 Instead, trainees can drive their learning and be confident in doing so.
-By adopting an eLearning platform that allows both of these, as a trainer you’ll be able to reduce risk, maximize efficiency and build ROI.
+By adopting an eLearning platform that provides both of these features, as a trainer you’ll be able to reduce risk, maximize efficiency and build ROI.
 And employers will feel the positive repercussions as the program empowers their workforce through positive learning experiences that actually work.